About the Course

 - Intensive Study or Online

 NSPC is at the forefront of the exciting, emerging field of non-religious pastoral care.
 This is the first MA of its nature in the UK and provides a much-needed pathway towards professional work in pastoral care/chaplaincy from a non-religious perspective.
 We work closely with Humanists UK to achieve this objective.
-Graduates should expect to work across a range of sectors including education, healthcare, the prison service and the armed forces.
-In addition, the MA provides probationary accreditation as a Humanist UK funeral, wedding and baby naming celebrant.
+Graduates can expect to work across a range of sectors including education, healthcare, the prison service and the armed forces.
+In addition, the MA provides probationary accreditation as a Humanist UK funeral, wedding and naming celebrant.
 Drawing on psychotherapeutic literature and on existential philosophy, we teach students to work in a holistic way, engaging with the unique world of each client.

 The programme covers theory, skills training, placement and research.
 Prior learning can be granted for modules studied at level 7 covering the same learning outcomes as the NSPC equivalent – this can be discussed at interview stage.